lifewithalacrity/www.LifeWithAlacrity.com/_posts/2015-09-07-Speaking at Consensus 2015.md

 <img width="500px" height="300px"  src="{{ site.url }}{{ site.baseurl }}/assets/images/consensus.png" alt="Speaking at Consensus 2015"/>

-**Life With Alacrity**

-A blog on social software, collaboration, trust, security, privacy, and internet tools by Christopher Allen.

-**Speaking at Consensus 2015**

-September 7 2015 - 1500 Words
-by Christopher Allen

 Christopher Allen Internet Security Pioneer Speaking at [Consensus 10 Sep NYC](https://consensus.coindesk.com/){:target="_blank"}

 I'm heading out today to New York City to speak at [Consensus 2015](http://www.coindesk.com/events/consensus-2015/), where I am speaking on the panel *‘Bitcoin and its Antecedents: A Look at the History and Evolution of Digital Cash’:*